Skip to content

 [FT-SDK]SyncTaskManager com.demo D Sync Success-[code:200,response:]

-It is recommended to disable this configuration for Release versions
+It is recommended to turn off this configuration when releasing the Release version

 ft-plugin Debug Mode

-You can enable Plugin debug logs through the following configuration.
-Once enabled, you can find [FT-Plugin] logs in the Build output logs.
-This can help you view the Plugin ASM writing situation.
+You can enable the debug logs of the Plugin through the following configuration.
+After enabling, you can find the [FT-Plugin] output logs in the Build output logs.
+Use this to view the Plugin ASM writing situation.

 FTExt {